-Asking for approval
+Asking for approval (Advanced)

 Sometimes we are not sure if it's a good idea to do something.
 So we need useful expressions for asking if other people agree with an idea or intended action.
 Here are ten phrases.

 10 expressions to Use In Speaking And Writing:

 - Do you think it's all right to do it?